TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 8/John 8.31.md

 ---

-Jesus therefore said to those Jews that had believed him, If ye abide in my word, [then] are ye truly my disciples;
+Jesus therefore said to those Jews who had believed him, "If you remain in my word, then you are truly my disciples.